mjdyson/magnetic-door-clip/README.md

 The provided STL files are sized to accommodate
 * 2mm panel thickness
 * 3mm foam thickness
-* 0.8mm VHB tape thickness
+* 0.8mm VHB tape thickness (for attaching the clip to the panel)

 Design features:
 * Holes for heatset inserts are provided.